hmightypirate/a3c-agent-blocks/README.md

 * This project implements an Asynchronous version of RMSProp to follow the original paper.
 Nevertheless Theano does not allow thread-unsafe operations.
 Hence, each worker captures a lock before updating the network parameters of the shared model, so the final implementation is not completely asynchronous.

 * Gym Atari environment and ALE are a bit different.
-Gym does not consider live loss as a terminal state whereas the deepmind paper actually does (during training).
+Gym does not consider life loss as a terminal state whereas the deepmind paper actually does (during training).
 This will make some differences in the final results.

+When building this project I have found particularly important to use Xavier initialization of the network parameters.

 Any feedback would be greatly appreaciated if you try this code.
 And have fun!